 - Post-traumatic stress symptoms

-You will be amazed to see how many problems are resolved effortlessly with this approach!
+We will always start from stabilizing your physiology first before venturing into talking.
+You will be amazed to see how many problems are resolved effortlessly with this approach.

 Quality of Life

 You may be shocked to realize this….But clinical medicine does not really care about the quality of your life…Medicine is not in the business of improving your life quality.
 A patient comes in complaining of symptoms, and the physician’s goal is to get rid of these symptoms, usually by prescribing medications.

 Nobody comes in complaining: “Hey doc, I am not satisfied with my quality of life!”
 The doctor has a 15-min top for each appointment.
 She has no time to deal with the likes of “life quality” complains!
 In the best case scenario, you will be referred either to psychiatrist or clinical psychologist.
 The simple reality is that physicians are neither educated nor trained in improving your quality of life!

 Have you noticed nighttime sleep conditions at US hospitals?
 At the time, when science has established beyond any doubt vital importance of good sleep quality for patient’s health including the immune system, sick patients are forced to sleep in hospitals surrounded by loud noises and with lights fully on!

 You would think that physicians would care about their patient’s well-being….But this example demonstrates that unfortunately, they do not…They just do not know how to!
 Soma therapy, on the other hand, is focused wholeheartedly on your life quality.
 Relying on the latest medical research, we understand that the higher your life quality is right now, the better chances you have to overcome your disorders!